-Sick leave payment (bolniško nadomestilo): contributory; it is paid by compulsory health insurance from the 31st day of absence from work (prior is paid by employer) and depends on the physicians' (or, where applies, the National Health Insurance Institute's medical board) assessment of the state of sickness.
+Wage compensation for sick leave (bolniško nadomestilo): contributory; it is paid by compulsory health insurance from the 31st day of absence from work (prior is paid by employer) and depends on the physicians' (or, where applies, the National Health Insurance Institute's medical board) assessment of the state of sickness.
 There are no waiting days for this benefit.
 If absence from work is longer than one year or if there is no prospect of recuperation, the insured person can be referred to the invalidity board at the Institute for Pension and Disability Insurance.
 The amount of wage compensation depends on the insured person's average monthly salary in calendar year prior to sick-leave, the cause of absence and valorisation method.
 It amounts from 70% to 100% of the average monthly.
 It is subject to income tax.

 Funeral costs refund (pogrebnina): contributory; the benefit is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
-Besides, relatives of the deceased with family income below the income threshold (606 EUR for single person and 909 EUR for family) are eligible.
-Since 2014 the benefit amounts to twice the basic amount of the minimum income (585.12 EUR in 2017).
+Besides, relatives of the deceased with family income below the income threshold (617 EUR for single person and 925 EUR for family) are eligible.
+Since 2014 the benefit amounts to twice the basic amount of the minimum income (785.50 EUR in 2019).
+This benefit is not subject to income tax.

 Death benefit (posmrtnina): contributory; it is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
-Besides, relatives of the deceased with family income below the income threshold (single person: 1.63\minimum income, two adults: 2.33\minimum income, two adults and one child: 2.96\minimum income, two adults and two children: 3.62\minimum income), are eligible.
-The benefit amounts to the basic amount of the minimum income (292.56 EUR in 2017).
+Besides, relatives of the deceased with family income below the income threshold (single person: 1.47minimum income, two adults: 2.04minimum income, two adults and one child: 2.74minimum income, two adults and two children: 3.33minimum income, single parent and one child: 2.35minimum income, single parent and two children: 3.12EURminimum income) are eligible.
+The benefit amounts to the basic amount of the minimum income (392.75 EUR in 2019).
+The benefit is not subject to income tax.